 What an honor it has been to serve as [Groom’s] best man.
 And it’s even more of an honor to ask you all to join me in toasting the newlyweds.
 Cheers!

-Now, everyone please raise their glass and join me in a toast.
+Now, everyone, please raise your glass and join me in a toast.
 To Mindy and Josh: May you be friends to each other as only lovers can, and may you love each other as only best friends can.
 Congratulations!

 Charlie…Jennifer…” (Raise your glass, and then pause for a bit) “To a lifetime of joy, love, and fulfillment!